ONSdigital/rm-action-service/API.md

 An `HTTP 404 Not Found` status code is returned if the action with the specified ID could not be found.
 An `HTTP 400 Bad Request` status code is returned if any of the parameters are invalid.

 ## List Action Plans
-* `GET /actionplans` will return a list of all action plans, most recent first.
+* `GET /actionplans?selector1=selector1&selector2=selector2...` will return a list of all action plans for the given optional selectors, most recent first.

 ### Example JSON Response
 ```json